 Touch tours are available for groups with individuals who are blind or have visual impairments.
 These docent-led experiences engage participants with a variety of outdoor sculptures that can be explored tactilely.
-For more information or to arrange a Touch Tour, please contact us by email or phone at (609) 249-0200.
+For more information or to arrange a Touch Tour, please contact us by email or call (609) 249-0200.